-Adam Orford is thrilled to be an incoming assistant professor at the University of Georgia School of Law.
+Dr. Adam Orford is thrilled to be joining the faculty of the University of Georgia School of Law.
 He will be teaching courses on environmental law, climate change law, and renewable energy law and policy.
-More info to come soon!

 Ph.D., Energy & Resources, 2021

 U.C.
 Berkeley Goldman School of Public Policy and U.C.
 Berkeley Energy & Resources Group

 Arizona State University